Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

-Now, let $e: x \to y$ be tensor divisible.
-Since tensors and pars coincide in $X$, and, by the first part, so do tensor and par units, we know that $e$ is ``par invertible'', that is, there exist a tensor divisible 1-cell $e^*: y \to x$ and 2-cells exhibiting $e \parr e^* \simeq \bot_x$ and $e^* \parr e \simeq \bot_{y}$.
-Moreover, because $e$, $e^*$ have tensors with arbitrary 1-cells $a: y \to z$ and $b: x \to z'$, they also have pars with arbitrary 1-cells, so the derivation of par divisibility from par invertibility as in Proposition \ref{prop:isomorphism} (dualised to $\coo{X}$) goes through even if $X$ is not 1-representable.
-The fact that the 2-cells exhibiting par divisibility can be picked as the inverses of the 2-cells exhibiting tensor divisibility is another immediate consequence of Lemma \ref{lem:twodivisible}. \end{proof}
+Now, let $e: x \to y$ be tensor universal.
+Since tensors and pars coincide in $X$, and, by the first part, so do tensor and par units, we know that $e$ is ``par invertible'', that is, there exist a tensor universal 1-cell $e^*: y \to x$ and 2-cells exhibiting $e \parr e^* \simeq \bot_x$ and $e^* \parr e \simeq \bot_{y}$.
+Moreover, because $e$, $e^*$ have tensors with arbitrary 1-cells $a: y \to z$ and $b: x \to z'$, they also have pars with arbitrary 1-cells, so the derivation of par universality from par invertibility as in Proposition \ref{prop:isomorphism} (dualised to $\coo{X}$) goes through even if $X$ is not 1-representable.
+The fact that the 2-cells exhibiting par universality can be picked as the inverses of the 2-cells exhibiting tensor universality is another immediate consequence of Lemma \ref{lem:twouniversal}. \end{proof}

 \begin{remark} In fact, we can pick \emph{coherent} witnesses of tensor and par unitality which are mutual inverses: starting from arbitrary families that are mutual inverses, the construction in the proof of Theorem \ref{thm:polycoherent} and its dual produce coherent families that are still mutual inverses.